Chocolate casseroles and chestnut cream. Easy and simple dessert recipe

 These casseroles of chocolate and chestnut cream are a ideal dessert for this fall season.
-In order to do this, we can directly buy the sweet chestnut cream already packaged, being then very quick and easy to make or prepare it ourselves following this recipe, as there are still chestnuts on the market.
+In order to do so, we can directly buy the packaged sweet chestnut cream, being then very quick and easy to make or prepare it ourselves following this recipe, as there are still chestnuts on the market.

 It is a sweet that, although it has chestnut cream, does not taste excessively like them, so even if you are not passionate about this fruit you will like it.
 It is true that dark chocolate manages to gain in flavor over chestnuts, leaving only one very subtle touch to them that it is not cloying.